 - If anyone is injured, establish extent of injuries, administer first aid when possible, treat for shock by keeping warm and reassuring

 - May be necessary for activity leader to text all members of the group to give them instructions (simultaneously if possible) – see Communications 6

 - Contact relevant emergency services – they will want to know their name, the school name, location, type of emergency, number of injured, action so far

-- Contact Control Centre - school emergency number (Principal) or if you can’t get through, the Vice Principal
+- Contact Control Centre - school emergency number (Registrar or Principal) or the Director, or if you can’t get through, the Vice-Principal

 - The Activity Leader or Emergency lead may need to contact all the students in the group and other staff members as quickly as possible, to advise them of the incident and the possible need to return to the original meeting point immediately, or to go immediately to the alternative pre-arranged meeting point, or to go to a safe refuge such as a known hotel.
 ELC has adapted its database and devised a system to send a text to everyone on the activity/excursion at the same time.
 See Communication – point 6.

 - Do not contact parents, agents or speak to the Media – the control centre will manage this.

 - Discourage students from taking photos or calling friends and family as misinformation and rumours can cause upset.

 - When safe, move away from scene of emergency to the pre-identified safer location